List of attractions and events in Jacksonville, Florida: Parks

 Jacksonville operates the largest urban park system in the United States, providing facilities and services at more than 337 locations on more than 80000 acre located throughout the city.
-Several are located on the St. Johns River or have beaches on the Atlantic Ocean, such as Hanna Park.
-In addition to municipal parks, there are ten state parks and five national facilities in the area.
+Memorial Park and Metropolitan Park; Riverside Park and Riverfront Plaza are located on the St. Johns River or have beaches on the Atlantic Ocean, such as Hanna Park.
+In addition to municipal parks, are ten state parks and five national facilities in the area.
 Jacksonville is home to the world's oldest continually-operated skatepark, Kona Skatepark.
+There is an 18-hole disk golf course in Klutho Park and a nature park on the Intracoastal waterway at Castaway Island Preserve.
+The longest park is the 14.5 mi Jacksonville-Baldwin Rail Trail and the Treaty Oak is the oldest living thing in Jacksonville.
+Friendship Fountain was the world's tallest fountain when it opened in 1965.
+Jacksonville Riverwalks are on both sides of the river in the downtown area.